m1chaeldg/fluent-validation/README.md

 # fluent-validation
-a simple validation framework using typescript
+a simple validation async fluent validation framework using typescript